NCBI-Hackathons/HaploFHIR/README.md

 ##### We now have a simple pipeline to build paths in cancer that are not found in normal cohorts.
 In theory we could do this with a lot of cancer samples e.g. 1 cohort from TCGA -- in fact you should try that from dbGaP (loading up from toolkit!)

+##### Stream of conciousness:

+We need a simple way to communicate to clinicians.
+We can also immediately annotate SNPs by putting in dbsnp flankers or just annotating initial vcfs.
+We can communicate this in RDF as metadata for given nodes.
+For short read additions -- can simply map to existing haplotypes and they disappear into the graph.
+For new ones.
+Looking at cancer Haplotypes -- both repeatable and not.
+Graphs as a framework for precision medicine!
+Write up the new plan for haplotype diffs.

+New section -- how do we get there from here -- SNP-rdf, easy phasing, Haplotype counting